Cyclone Gabrielle: 'We are not through the worst'

 'Critical day'

-Cyclone Gabrielle is bringing a 'dangerous combination of high winds and heavy rain' today, Minister for Emergency Management Kieran McAnulty said today.
+Cyclone Gabrielle is bringing a "dangerous combination of high winds and heavy rain" today, Minister for Emergency Management Kieran McAnulty said.

 "MetService has advised me that today is the critical day in the event.
 Please keep up to date with MetService for weather warnings, and your local Civil Defence Emergency Management group for local updates."

-He says the need to declare a national state of emergency is being monitored and actively reviewed every four hours.
+The need to declare a national state of emergency was being monitored and actively reviewed every four hours, he said.

 "We have not reached that point and we may not have to.
 This is an all of government response with all agencies ready to respond as needed."

-McAnulty says the key question at this point guiding the decision to announce a national state of emergency is whether local civil defence agencies are able to respond to their local needs.
+McAnulty said the key question at this point guiding the decision to announce a national state of emergency is whether local civil defence agencies are able to respond to their local needs.

 "We would take advice from them as to how they're coping."

-He says there have only been two national states of emergency in New Zealand's history - the Christchurch earthquake in 2010 and Covid-19.
+There had only been two national states of emergency in New Zealand's history - the Christchurch earthquake in 2010 and Covid-19 pandemic, which began in 2020.

+McAnulty said the two large events were stretching the emergency and recovery response system.
+"A lot of people are feeling, I think, tired, stressed about what's going on."